Progressive research: adapting to human behaviour at The Mix

 We don’t expect everyone to just cram in a 5 day week into 4, we expect them to work smarter to find better ways of doing things.
 If that means an extra hour Monday-Thursday occasionally then that can help but it depends on workloads.
 Interestingly, I think there was some nervousness when we first started our four day week approach.
 I think we had to work hard to make sure we all understood what was expected and how to manage things so we still could meet our deadlines.
 Once we got through the trial period we had learned enough for us to turn this into a full time model and from then on things have got better and better.
-I think if you asked our staff now, they feel like they know what they are doing and are able to really enjoy their Friday’s.
+I think if you asked our staff now, they feel like they know what they are doing and are able to really enjoy their Fridays.

 Honestly, not as many as I expected.
 We expected clients to notice – they didn’t.
 We expected to have to more challenges over the internal management and whilst we’ve had teething problems, there hasn’t been anything impossible to handle.
 The biggest challenge for us has been the change in contracts, making sure we deal properly with holidays, and just ensuring that we all communicate really well in the week so we can deliver by Thursday instead of Friday.

-Would you have any advice for similar companies looking to move to a four day or flexi-working week?
+Do you have any advice for similar companies looking to move to a four day or flexi-working week?